$L^2$ geometry of hyperbolic monopoles: The monopole metric

-The first of these two terms vanishes by cyclicity of the trace and skew-symmetry of the wedge product.
-The second vanishes because $A^i-A^j$ respects the splitting $V_{S^2_\infty}=L^+\oplus L^-$, in other words, it take values in an abelian subalgebra $\mathfrak{u}(1)\subset \su(2)$.
-Thus the first identity of \eqref{chern-simons additivity} holds.
-The second is immediate from either equation \eqref{chern-simons definition} or \eqref{chern-simons explicit}. \end{proof}
+The second of these two terms vanishes by cyclicity of the trace and skew-symmetry of the wedge product.
+To analyse the first we first introduce the section $T$ of $\End(V)$ over $S^2_\infty$ such that $Tv=\pm v$ for $v\in L^\pm$.
+Since the connections $A^i$ respect the splitting $V=L^+\oplus L^-$, they make $T$ parallel.
+It follows that